It's time to know - and grow - the velocity of your leadership development program.

 How long does it take your leaders to go from:

 - culture drain to core value champion?

 If you have no idea, you’re not alone.
 Most talent leaders depend on infrequent, largely qualitative measurement tools like monthly 1:1s or traditional assessments that make it hard to pin down numbers.
 Meanwhile, their leaders are hemorrhaging employees and fumbling productivity goals.

 With better data comes better insight into your leadership development program, feed what makes it tick, and remove what holds it back.

-Behavioral blueprints translate key leadership habits into observable, intuitive behaviors that leaders can begin emulating right away.
+Leader habits, or competencies, translate key leadership habits into observable, intuitive behaviors that leaders can begin emulating right away.

 Continue collecting anonymous feedback from each leader’s coworkers on how frequently the leader reflects observable behaviors related to key leadership habits.